 14.10

-Individual lessons in voice production, work with soloists. folk choreography.
+Individual voice training lessons, work with soloists.
+Folk choreography.

 18.10